Technologies and Security Challenges in Metaverse: Fundamental Technologies for Metaverse and their limitations (RQ1)

 The Metaverse is a persistent, immersive, and interactive 3D digital environment.
 It is built upon the convergence of several foundational technologies and allows users to engage socially, economically, and creatively.
-These core technologies not only help in the development of the Metaverse, but also help make the metaverse scalable, secure, and usable.
+These core technologies not only help in the development of the Metaverse but also help make the Metaverse scalable, secure, and usable.
+Figure \ref{fig:metaverse-technologies} shows all the major enabling technologies of the Meataverse.
 Extended Reality (XR), Artificial Intelligence (AI), Blockchain, the Internet of Things (IoT), Digital Twins, Cloud and Edge Computing, 5G/6G communication networks, and Software-Defined Networking (SDN) are key technologies for enabling the Metaverse \cite{meta-privacy-survey:wang2022survey, chen2023metaverse}.